UiL-OTS-labs/jspsych-lexical-decision/README.md

 experiment is designed to run multiple flavors of lexical decision.
 The lexical decision may be based on an auditory or visual stimulus.
 The target word may be preceded by an optionally masked prime.
-This experiment is based on the previous experiments of the Uil-OTS labs:
+This experiment is based on the previous experiments of the ILS labs:

 - **jspsych-vislexdec**       lexical decision (visual target stimulus)
 - **jspsych-vislexdec-vp**    lexical decision (visual target stimulus) + visual prime